-Private Sector Employment Contracts for Senior Positions
+Private Sector Contracts for Senior Positions

-An employment contract is written most frequently in the private sector for higher level jobs and for senior employees who have a lot to lose if an employment relationship does not work out as planned.
+An employment contract is written most frequently in the private sector for higher-level jobs and for senior employees who have a lot to lose if an employment relationship does not work out as planned.

-So, anyone who leaves a senior role to take on a new role in unknown territory should protect their best interests with an employment contract.
+So, anyone who leaves a senior role to take on a new role in an unknown territory should protect their best interests with an employment contract.

 A job offer letter is an informal employment contract used in private sector employment.
 The job offer letter usually spells out just the basics of compensation and benefits, paid time off, job title, and reporting relationships.

-Depending on the position the employment contract or job offer letter defines, the employee may be required to sign a non-disclosure agreement and/or a non-compete agreement to get hired.
+Depending on the position the employment contract or job offer letter defines, the employee may be required to sign a non-disclosure agreement or a non-compete agreement to get hired.
 These are usually non-negotiable signed documents.

 Union Represented Workplaces

 An employment contract is also negotiated for union-represented employees.
-This is because unions strive to create workplaces where employees at the same level of seniority with the same number of years in the same job receive the same pay.
+Unions strive to create workplaces where employees at the same level of seniority, with the same number of years in service, employed in the same job receive the same pay.
 However, some employers are striving to change this picture to create merit-based pay systems even in workplaces that are covered by a union contract.
 The struggle is an uphill climb.

-Teachers’ unions and public sector unions that represent groups such as Federal, university, and state employees are difficult to change even when the union leadership agrees with the merit pay—in theory.
+Teachers’ unions and public-sector unions that represent groups such as Federal, university, and state employees are difficult to change even when the union leadership agrees with the merit pay—in theory.
 Private-sector unionized workplaces, common in such sectors as manufacturing, struggle with the same uphill climb in their employment contracts.

-What Is Covered in an Employment Contract?
+What's Covered in an Employment Contract

 Every employment contract is different.
 In a non-union setting, their level of detail depends on the persistence of the employee and employer who are negotiating the details of the contract.